 Speeding up your broadband connection

-If you aren’t happy with the result of your broadband speed test, the first thing to do is follow our 7 steps to speeding up your broadband connection - little things like moving your router into clear view of your device could give your speed a nice boost.
+If you aren’t happy with the result of your broadband speed test, the first thing to do is to read our list of simple ways to speed up your broadband connection - little things like moving your router into clear view of your device could give your speed a nice boost.

 Whatever speed you get on your Broadband Speed Test, make sure you test and shop around regularly to make sure you're never paying too high a price for too low a speed.